 Simplified inter-mode depth coding (SIDC) extends the basic idea of SDC to inter mode depth coding.
 It provides an alternative residual coding method and only encodes one DC residual value for a PU.
 Transform and quantization are skipped, and no additional residual like transform tree is required.
 Whether SIDC is used is signalled in the general coding unit parameters at CU level.
 For SIDC coded CU, one DC residual value is signalled for each PU and is used as residual for all samples in the PU.

 To decrease the signalling bits on SIDC mode, only non-skip CU is allowed to apply SIDC.
 Furthermore, to avoid possible overlap between SIDC mode and skip mode, SIDC mode is applied only when DC residual of each PU within the CU is non-zero.
 DC residual of a PU is calculated as the average of the difference between original sample value and prediction sample value of all samples with the PU.
 Because only DC difference between original block and prediction block is signalled, to compensate the AC difference, mean-removed motion estimation is employed for depth inter mode coding.

+This coding tool is enabled/disabled by referring to one flag signalled in each depth view component.